Renlong-WANG/Renlong-WANG.github.io/workingpaper.md

 - **Evaluating Emergency Supplier Development Programs Based on a Novel Robust Ordinal Priority Approach** <br>

-- **Adopting Blockchain Technology for the Humanitarian Operations Management Evaluating the Barriers Using Grey Partial Ordinal Priority Approach** <br>
+- **Adopting Blockchain Technology for the Humanitarian Operations Management: Evaluating the Barriers Using Grey Partial Ordinal Priority Approach** <br>

 - **A Meta-Network-Based Framework for Quantifying the Resilience of Emergency Organization within Emergency Response Plan: An Adaptive Simulation Perspective** <br>